Dry Rot and Wet Rot

-Most dwellings in the UK contain timber in some form or another either to create timber floors, timber roof trusses, doorframes, fence posts sheds and furniture.
+Most dwellings in the UK contain timber in some form or another.
+It could be to create timber floors, timber roof trusses, doorframes, fence posts sheds, or furniture.

 Generally, it is quite hard to identify what type of fungus has infected the timber.
-However, the main factor to identify is whether the infection it is a from of dry rot or wet rot as the remedial measure for dry rot is much more extensive.
+However, the main factor to identify is whether the infection it is a form of dry rot, or wet rot, as the remedial measures for dry rot are much more extensive.

 Note: the term dry rot is a misnomer.
 The fungus associated with this is called Serpula Lacrymans and was initially named so as the fungus was thought to originate from fermentations within the timber.
 Later studies of the fungus found that although the fungus can develop at lower moisture levels, the fungus does require moisture to develop and propagate and the absence of moisture would kill the fungus.

 Today types of fungus are defined into the category of either brown rot or white rot, some examples of these are:

 - Donkioporia expansa